emberjs/website/source/guides/getting-started/planning-the-application.md

 TodoMVC has the following main features:
 <img src="/guides/getting-started/images/todo-mvc.png" width="680">

   1. It displays a list of todos for a user to see.
-This list will grown and shrink as the user adds and removes todos.
+This list will grow and shrink as the user adds and removes todos.

   1. It accepts text in an `<input>` for entry of new todos.
 Hitting `<return>` creates the new item and displays it in the list below.